jalonsoalonso/FixSubtitles/README.md

 - Shifting all the dialogues for a specific amount of seconds with float point precision.

 Example uses:
-1) Set the starting time to 1 second
+1) Set the starting time to 1 second:

 	createSRTFromFileStart('StarWarsIV.srt','start.srt','00:00:01,000')
+	create

 2) Set the starting time to 1 hour, 1 minute, 1 second, 999 milliseconds